 Measuring a Bernese Mountain Dog’s Intelligence

 No matter how you look at it, Bernese Mountain dogs are highly intelligent dogs.
-But how did Stanley Coren conclude that these dogs are the 27th smartest breed?
+From both the infamous dog intelligence trials and owners’ anecdotes, we know they’re smart.
+Though, how exactly did Coren conclude that they’re the 27th smartest breed?

 Coren’s Dog Intelligence Criteria

-Coren reached out to all North American obedience trial judges for help.
-Of which, 199 obedience judges replied.
-Given Coren’s criteria, the judges assessed and ranked as many recognized dog breeds as they could, including the Berner.
+Coren reached out to all North American obedience trial judges at the time.
+Of which, about 199 obedience judges replied.
+Given his criteria, the judges evaluated and ranked as many dog breeds as they could, including the Berner.
 His criteria included:

 - The number of repetitions it took for a dog breed to learn a new command.
 The fewer repetitions needed to learn a command, the higher they ranked for canine intelligence.